Education Research Current About VU Amsterdam NL

 Course description

-Another focus is the study of the possibilities of propaganda and information influence in the digital society to provoke pockets of military and political tension in post-colonial countries and societies.
+One of the central focuses is postcolonial analysis of Russia and the USSR as imperial formations, particularly in the late-Soviet and post-Soviet periods.
+Another focus is the study of propaganda and information influence in the digital society, including how hybrid information strategies provoke or sustain pockets of military and political tension in post-colonial contexts.

 Continue reading below for more information.